Wendell H. Gauthier: Legacy

-In Popular Culture
+In popular culture

 Wendell Gauthier is portrayed as Wendell Rohr in John Grisham's bestselling 1996 novel Runaway Jury as well as the movie adaptation.
 The novel uses the Castano v.
 American Tobacco Company case as its setting while the movie, released in 2003 substitutes gun control as the issue being litigated.
 Celeste Wood, another major character, may be named for Wendell's daughter Celeste.